-The searcity of wheat developed by the Ruropean war panic is something remarkable.
+the starcity of wheat developed by the European war panic is something remarkble.
 If the report of the United States agricultural bureau is to be credited the stock of this country is not half of that in the corresponding period in the last calendar year.
-It is not agreeable to reflect that among the natural causes to which much of this must be attributed are the grasshopper devastations in the wheat growing States of the northwest.
+It is not agreeable to reflect that among the natural causes to which much of this must bo attributed are the grasshopper devasta-tions in the wheat growing States of the northwest.
 The problem of the possible capacity of the grasshopper for destructiveness is a serious one, especially at this season of the year, and emphatically, in view of the demands which may be made upon us from abroad.
 At the same time the culture of wheat has not made such progress here as other grains, such as corn, oats, barley, buckwheat, rice, and rye.
-Perhaps, on the whole, this may be a matter of congra-tion, so far as the consumption in our country is concerned, and after all that is the main matter to be looked after.
-This subject is of practical interest everywhere in the United States, and especially in the buys bread.
+Perhaps, on the whole, this may be a matter of congret tion, so far as the compunction in our t country is concerned, and after all that is the main matter to be looked after.
+This subject is of practical interest everywhere in the United States, and especially in the South.
+Almost everybody in that region buys bread.

 The Petersburg (Va.)
-Index expresses the belief that a great deal of the flour consumed even in Petersburg, surrounded as it is with grist mills and water falls, is brought from the West and North.
+Index expressed the belief that a great deal of the flour consumed even in Petersburg, surrounded as it is with grist mills and water falls, is brought from the West and North.
 A correspondent of that journal suggests that the adjacent country, which was once famous for the grain it raised, should once more turn its attention to that cultivation.
-The Northwest, which will furnish Europe with breadstuffs, may be made rich by the European war, and the North and East gain from the demand for arms, clothing and supplies, but the cotton and tobacco of the South must suffer, and the South will have to pay war prices for meat and breadstuffs unless she devotes her fertile soil to the supply of her own wants in these respects.
+The Northwest, which will furnish Europe with breadstuffs, may be made rich by the European war, and the North and East gain from the demaud for arms, clothing and supplies, but the cotton and tobacco of the South must suffer, and the South will have to pay war prices for meat and preasents.
 While the own wants in these respects.
 South may not be able to compete with the great grain areas of the West and Northwest, it ought to raise enough for its own consumption, and thus avoid paying the increased rates which breadstuffs of all kinds will command in the North till the war is over.
-The Index revives the tradition that when Commissioner Blair, of Virginia, and his associates, went to England in 1690 in the interests of William and Mary College of that State, Attorney General Seymour received them with the ungracious counsel.
-"D-n your souls, raise tobacco."
-It is a good deal better and more Christian advice now to the planters of the South-bless your souls, raise corn and meat and whatever else is necessary for the support of your house-
+The Index revives the tradition that when Commissioner Blair, of Virginia, and his associates, went to England in 1690 in the interests of William and Mary College of that State.
+Attorney General Seymour received them with the ungracious counsel, "D-n your souls, raise tobacco."
+It is a good deal better and more Christian advice now to the planters of the South-bless your souls, raise corn and meat and whatever else is necessary for the support of your house holds.